-Other tips we’ve shared in the past for vine, like these 8 creative ways to use Vine and this post on how marketeers, politicians and brands are using Vine are just as relevant for Instagram.
+Other tips we’ve shared in the past for vine, like this post on how marketeers, politicians and brands are using Vine are just as relevant for Instagram.

 Tips for shooting home video can also come in handy with Instagram videos.
 In addition to planning, you can also use a tripod for steady shooting, with quite a few tripods available for smartphones (check out some examples here).
 Choose an establishing shot that sets up the scene, then come in close for a tight shot with detail.
 Instagram also makes it incredibly easy to create cutaway shots, so you can start shooting the video in one location, and end it in another.

 The great thing about Instagram’s square format is that you don’t have to worry about remembering to turn the camera so you don’t end up with a vertically shot video.